chromoxdor/easyfetch/README.md

  - Slider: there are two types of slider.
 The “normal” slider and the “time" slider
  - Every slider calls an event when finished sliding. (e.g. “sliderevent”)
- - to create a slider name a dummy device either "vSlider", "nvSlider" or "tSlider"
+ - To create a slider name a dummy device either "vSlider", "nvSlider" or "tSlider"

     - The normal slider: There are two versions too.